-The available field measurements and water quality data used to develop the TMDLs for this document did not include stream flow data for either of the sites.
+The available field measurements and water quality data used to develop the TMDLs for this document did not include stream flow data.
 Therefore, stream flows for these sites were estimated using data from a nearby USGS gaged stream.
 The nearby stream had relatively similar watershed characteristics, including landuse, slope, and drainage area.
 The stream flows were estimated by multiplying the gaged flow by the ratio of the listed stream drainage area to the gaged stream drainage area.
-Table 9 provides the USGS stream gages used to estimate the flows for each of the listed stream segments.
+Table 11 provides the USGS stream gages used to estimate the flows for each of the listed stream segments.